-Kids Matter has conducted two events per year, averaging 1,200 – 1,400 kids.
-Events are held at the Southlake Kohl’s location, which is our flagship event, and another location in the Dallas/Fort Worth metroplex.
-For the first time in Kids Matter history, an event was held in 2016 in Austin, Texas because of the support provided by the McCarty Family Trust.
+Kids Matter has conducted three events per year, averaging 1,200 – 1,400 kids.
+Our flagship event is held at the Kohl’s Southlake.
+The second location in the DFW area is at the Kohl’s Arlington.
+Since 2016, a third event has been held at Kohl’s Sunset Valley in Austin, thanks to the support provided by the McCarty Family Trust.

 It’s important to Kids Matter to nurture the confidence and hope in each child.
 We not only strive to provide the children with clothing and supplies that they need, but also what they want.

 “When you think about your childhood, there are very few things more important than fitting in and dressing like the other kids.
 Last year, I was paired with a single mom and her two kids at our ATB event.
 Her 12-year-old son looked despondent.
 The mom asked if it was alright if he bought a pair of brand-name jeans, which were more expensive than the other jeans.
 She confided that her son was being bullied because he was wearing hand-me-down clothes and the new jeans would really lift his spirits.
 I told her, ‘Of course, it is your Kohl’s cash to use as you see fit.’
 The immediate change in his demeanor as he held those jeans and the smile on his face is something I will never forget.
 Our goal is to give these kids a hand-up rather than a hand-down.
 It could quite literally make a difference in a child’s life.
 One small pebble can cause thousands of ripples in a person’s life.”